County of Santa Barbara

 BEHAVIORAL WELLNESS DEPARTMENT

-(DUI) and Penal Code (PC) Section 1000 Drug Diversion Programs Administrative Agency
+Influence (DUI) and Penal Code (PC) Section 1000 Drug Diversion Programs Administrative

-Contractor with Zona Seca (a local vendor) for the provision of DUI and PC 1000 Drug Diversion
+Independent Contractor with Zona Seca (a local vendor) for the provision of DUI and PC

-suspend, delay, or interrupt the services under the Agreement for convenience as provided in
+authority to (i) suspend, delay, or interrupt the services under the Agreement for convenience

 BOARD OF SUPERVISORS